This strawberry rhubarb tart is the perfect dessert for summer!

 Feel lost without Google Reader?
 Follow my blog with BlogLovin!

-It’s sweet shortbread cookie-like crust pairs perfect with the cool creamy filling and the tart sweet combination of strawberries and rhubarb sauce is heavenly.
+It’s sweet shortbread cookie-like crust pairs perfectly with the cool creamy filling and the tart-sweet combination of strawberries and rhubarb sauce is heavenly.

 I love tarts.
 They are like pies…..but better.
-Achieving the perfect pie crust has never been my specialty and to be honest I don’t even really like pie crust so the tart is in my opinion the perfect mode of delivery.
+Achieving the perfect pie crust has never been my specialty and to be honest I don’t even really like pie crust so the tart is, in my opinion, the perfect mode of delivery.

-Kevin however loves pies with a passion…..in particular strawberry rhubarb pies.
+Kevin, however, loves pies with a passion…..in particular, strawberry rhubarb pies.
 Which is unfortunate because we live in the south now….where rhubarb doesn’t grow and the stores do not stock.
-In our little town the act of asking for rhubarb in the produce section elicits odd stares and the occasional promise to order some which never results in anything but crushed hopes.
+In our little town, the act of asking for rhubarb in the produce section elicits odd stares and the occasional promise to order some which never results in anything but crushed hopes.

 But several months ago I found some rhubarb crowns at Tractor Supply and have managed to grow this little beauty in our side yard:

-Hopefully she will make it through the winter and give us a big harvest next year.
-Unfortunately you aren’t supposed to eat the stalks until year two for fear of stressing the plant to death.
+Hopefully, she will make it through the winter and give us a big harvest next year.
+Unfortunately, you aren’t supposed to eat the stalks until year two for fear of stressing the plant to death.
 Which means we still had no rhubarb….